intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **doc/:oid route**

 Matches when we are looking at a detail of a document/publication.
-So if someone manually types in the address `#!doc/438` or it changes as a result of user interaction, this function gets called.
-We are either retrieving the document from a results cache or we are explicitely calling for a document from [ElasticSearch](http://www.elasticsearch.org/).
+So, if someone manually types in the address `#!doc/438` or it changes as a result of user interaction, this function gets called.
+We are either retrieving the document from a results cache or we are explicitly calling for a document from [ElasticSearch](http://www.elasticsearch.org/).
 Consider that when we search for documents, we get their content too so we do not need to fetch them again when looking at their _detail_.
 In contrast, someone could type in a random document address and we need to be ready for that.
 In either case we are calling the `fin` function on _line 19_ to render the results.

 **render**